-- 1. Providing all financial, membership, and tax records within 60 days of transition (for past two and current calendar years). - 2.
-Forwarding all mail upon receipt and working with the U.S. Post Office to transition all mail.

-- 3. Assisting with change of name on all accounts. - 4.
+- 1. Ensuring that all records relating to ABC financial, membership and tax are on a shared drive coowned by the ED and the president.
+Upon transition of ED, any additional documents that are not on the shared drive are transferred within 30 days for the past two and current calendar years. - 2.
+Forwarding all mail upon receipt and working with the U.S. Post Office to transition all mail. - 3.
+Assisting with change of name on all accounts. - 4.
 Coordinating for shipment of ABC archives (all data older than three calendar years). - 5.
 Providing a file with all relevant data for prior conference planning and records of all minutes. - 6.
 Providing a list of all steps involved in planning for annual conference.